People of Synthace: Moiz Ebrahimjee – Cell and Gene Therapy Business Development Manager

 Being part of the Life Sciences industry we are all striving to help cure patients, and ultimately, playing a small part in that is very rewarding.
-At Synthace I am able to see Antha playing a key role in helping develop life changing therapies and this is the best part of my job.
+At Synthace I am able to see our platform playing a key role in helping develop life changing therapies and this is the best part of my job.

 What do you enjoy most about life at Synthace (outside of your actual job)?